 When 2020 started to show up on my calendar, it was time to test the theory.
 Here are my notes as the test progresses.

 January 3, 2020: My belief that my gym might be immune to the “new year’s bump” is tested by arriving early in the morning to find a contingent of young to middle-aged women working out in the space.
 It’s only a total of nine of us, but that’s 200% more than I usually see.
 Not one for wearing workout gear, I am working out in slacks (if you don’t own a pair of these, then you’re not allowed to judge; they’re awesome for the gym) and an under-armor style running sweater.
 I am normally not self-conscious at the gym, but it really feels like some of these girls are staring at me.
 I assume it’s because of my choice of attire, or my unruly beard, or some of the boomer angst that’s so popular at the moment.
 I shoot for 6,000 lbs today.
 Again, I make the number pretty easily by simply adding some bench presses to the routine I followed the day prior.
 I leave feeling like this is going to be a workable plan, and vaguely suspicious that I was on somebody’s TikTok or Snapchat feed.

-PS – When I get to the office and head into the restroom to take my “dude shower,” I discover probable reason I was feeling the extra eyes at the gym.
-I did the entire hour’s workout on the weights / treadmill with my fly open.
+PS - When I get to the office and head into the restroom to take my "dude shower," I discover the probable reason I was feeling the extra eyes at the gym.
+I did the entire hour's workout on the weights / treadmill with my fly open.

 January 7, 2020: After a three day break, I up the weight goal by another 1,000 lbs for a total of 7,000 lbs. by carrying a 50 lb free weight in each hand around the gym 10 times.
 I notice that the gym is back down to the “regulars.”
 Reflexively, I check my fly.
 It is zipped.